bdonahue/TwitchTvClient/README.md

-AndroidRapidGsonParsing
+TwitchTvClient
 =======================

-Tech demo for how to use GSON to rapidly parse JSON data for Android
+Tech demo for how to use a OkHttp, Retrofit, GSON stack to download and parse API data.